-Eternal Sailor Moon says no what she'll never give up home and says that she doesn't know she can save everyone but everyone is still with her with their spirits in her mind.
+Eternal Sailor Moon says no what she'll never give up hope and says that she doesn't know if she can save everyone but everyone is still with her with their spirits in her mind.
 She hears the words of Mamoru, Hotaru, and Kakyuu in her mind, the ones who have represented hope in her mind, Mamoru being the one whose eyes reflected that blue orb of hope and possibilities, Hotaru being the Senshi that kills but also brings rebirth, Kakyuu being the Senshi that expressed the ability of Sailor Senshi to always be reborn together in the same world.
 Love properly realized creates Hope.

 Usagi takes on a new form as she enters the cauldron.
 She calls on the power of every Sailor Crystal sleeping within the Cauldron and all her loved ones across the galaxy to give her power.